henrikstengaard/hstwb-installer/README.md

 [name].[version].zip

+Selected packages are extracted when installation is being prepared and processed one by one during installation.
+Before executing a packages install script, the following assign are defined:
+- PACKAGEDIR: Path to directory containing the package.

 As a bare minimum a package must contain the following files:

 - install: AmigaOS script to perform installation is the package.